School Item Analysis Non-Writing Online

 - The Item Difficulty is shown.
-The Item Difficulty assigned to an item indicates that students who achieved at that Scaled Score and above, would have been likely to get this item correct.
+The Item Difficulty assigned to an item indicates that students who achieved that Scaled Score and above would have been likely to get this item correct.
 Students below this scaled score would have been likely to get this item incorrect.

-- Item Type is shown indicating the type of the item selected to match the skills, knowledge and understandings being assessed in the testlet pathways.
+- Item Type indicates the type of the item selected to match the skills, knowledge and understandings being assessed in the test pathways.
 Ex: HT – Hot Text, ET – Extended Text, MC – Multiple Choice, IGGM – Interactive Graphic Gap Match, IGM – Interactive Gap Match, TE – Text Entry, CO – Composite, IM – Interactive Match, HS – Hotspot, MCS – Multiple Choices.

 - Click on a single item in the table to view details for that item in the table below.